Fact: Out of all the natural disasters in the United States, floods are the most common.

 - Overflows of water systems like dams and sewers

 They can either progress slowly or fast.
-Either way, you gotta gear up for them.
+Either way, you gotta prepare for flooding.

 Yeah, you know what a flash flood can do.
 It can drown you and sweep away cars and trees.
 But don’t underestimate other types of floods just cause they don’t rise as fast.
 Even if you won’t drown from it, floodwater on its own is still dangerous.